EternityForest/pavillion/README.md

 ## What's working so far

-At the moment, we have secure reliable multicasting and that's about it
+At the moment, we have secure reliable multicasting with both ECC and preshared keys.
+Check out the unit tests for examples.